Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: A Generalized Scalar-Only Communication in FL Framework

 \subsection{Zeroth-Order SGD and Scalar Representations}

-In this paper, we focus on the randomized gradient estimator (RGE) for performing ZO gradient estimation.
+We focus on the randomized gradient estimator (RGE) for performing ZO gradient estimation in this paper.
 It is also commonly referred to as Simultaneous Perturbation Stochastic Approximation (SPSA) \citep{spall1992multivariate, nesterov2017random}.
 Given a scalar-valued loss function $f(x)$ where $x\in\real^d$, the forward-style RGE is

-where $u$ represents a random direction vector sampled from a standard Gaussian distribution and $\mu$ is a small constant, commonly termed the smoothing parameter, controlling the perturbation step size.
+where $u$ represents a random direction vector sampled from a standard Gaussian distribution and $\mu>0 $ is a small constant, commonly termed the smoothing parameter, controlling the perturbation step size.

 An intriguing attribute of RGE is its efficient representation using only two scalars.
 First, we introduce a gradient scalar $g:=\frac{1}{\mu} (f(x+\mu u) - f(x)) \in \real$, which serves as a scaling constant capturing the directional derivative. $g$ can also be explained as an approximate value for the directional gradient.
 Second, due to the deterministic nature of pseudo-random number generators, the random direction vector $u\in\real^d$ can be uniquely determined by a random seed $s$.
-Hence, the estimated gradient $\hat{\nabla} f(x)$ can be efficiently expressed by two scalars.
-Crucially, this compact representation significantly enhances the efficiency of model updates in zeroth-order optimization (ZOO) frameworks.
-To illustrate, consider ZO-SGD update rule shown in Fig.~\ref{fig:zo-update}: This implies that, \textrm{given the initial point $x_0$, a few number of gradient scalars $\{g_r\}$ and random seeds $\{s_r\}$ are sufficient to reconstruct $x_R$, irrespective of the dimensionality $d$ of $x$}.
+Hence, $\hat{\nabla} f(x)$ can be efficiently expressed by two scalars.
+Crucially, this compact representation significantly enhances the efficiency of model updates in ZO frameworks.
+To illustrate, consider ZO-SGD update rule shown in Fig.~\ref{fig:zo-update}:

+This implies that, \textrm{given the initial point $x_0$, a few number of gradient scalars $\{g_r\}$ and random seeds $\{s_r\}$ are sufficient to reconstruct $x_R$, irrespective of the dimensionality $d$ of $x$}.
 This representation will play a crucial role in the dimension-free communication FL algorithm that follows.